BrainExplore: Large-Scale Discovery of Interpretable Visual Representations in the Human Brain: Introduction

 Altogether, \emph{BrainExplore} reveals a large set of nuanced representations across the brain.
 These include interpretable patterns selective for object identity; for people, body parts, and pose (e.g., open mouths, hands holding objects, bent knees, identical objects); as well as distinct indoor and outdoor scenes (e.g., nature, streets, oceans, rooms, toilets; see Fig.~\ref{fig:teaser}).
 All findings are quantitatively evaluated on measured fMRI not used during interpretation.

-\textbf{Our contributions are as follows:} \begin{itemize}[leftmargin=*] \item We propose \emph{BrainExplore}, a large-scale, automated framework, that discovers thousands of interpretable fMRI patterns including previously unreported ones. \item We enrich fMRI decomposition with predicted fMRI signal, which improves interpretability by a large margin. \item We propose an SAE-based fMRI decomposition that finds interpretable brain patterns beyond standard methods. \item We will release the brain-inspired concept dictionary, the large-scale dataset of image–fMRI-explanations ranking, and the code, providing a benchmark for future work. \end{itemize}
+\textbf{Our contributions are as follows:} \begin{itemize}[leftmargin=*] \item We propose \emph{BrainExplore}, a large-scale, automated framework, that discovers thousands of interpretable fMRI patterns including previously unreported ones. \item We enrich fMRI decomposition with predicted fMRI, which substantially improves interpretability. \item We propose an SAE fMRI decomposition that finds interpretable patterns beyond standard methods. \item We will release the brain-inspired concept dictionary, the large-scale dataset of image–fMRI-explanations ranking, and the code, providing a benchmark for future work. \end{itemize}